qgis/QGIS-Enhancement-Proposals/qep-14-authentication-system.rst

 This might mean limiting cross-plugin communication as well, but maybe only between third-party plugins.

+Another good solution is to issue code-signing certificates to vetted plugin authors.
+Then validate the plugin's certificate upon loading.
+If need be the user can also directly set an untrusted policy for the certificate associated with the plugin using existing certificate management dialogs.

-Alternatively, access to sensitive auth system data from Python could *never* be allowed, and only the use of QGIS core widgets, or duplicating auth system integrations, would allow the plugin to work with resources that have an ``authid``, while keeping master password and auth config loading in the realm of the main app.
+Alternatively, access to sensitive auth system data from Python could *never* be allowed, and only the use of QGIS core widgets, or duplicating auth system integrations, would allow the plugin to work with resources that have an ``authcfg``, while keeping master password and auth config loading in the realm of the main app.

 The same security concerns apply to C++ plugins, though it will be harder to